How do you pronounce your first name?

-BEASTS OF PREY is a Pan-African inspired fantasy that follows two Black teenagers who must venture into a forbidden, magical jungle to hunt down the ancient creature menacing their home--before they become the hunted.
-It promises all the things I adore--monsters, mythos, and #BlackGirlMagic.
+BEASTS OF PREY is a Pan-African inspired fantasy that follows two Black teenagers who enter a magical jungle to hunt down the monster menacing their home.
+It promises all the things I adore--monsters, mythos, and #MelaninMagic.

 When does BEASTS OF PREY come out?

 The first book in the BEASTS OF PREY trilogy will publish September 28, 2021.